 The Authority has elected the annually determined contribution rate (ADCR) plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employee members and the Authority based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the employer is actuarially determined annually.
-The Authority contributed using the actuarially determined rate of 6.17% for the months of the accounting years in 2021 and 2022.
+The Authority contributed using the elected rate of 6.17% for the months of the accounting years in 2022 and 2023.
+The actuarially determined rates for 2022 and 2023 were 6.00% and 5.80%, respectively.

-The contribution rate payable by the employee members for calendar year 2021 is the rate of 7% as adopted by the Authority's Board of Directors.
+The contribution rate payable by the employee members for calendar year 2022 is the rate of 7% as adopted by the Authority's Board of Directors.
 The employee contribution rate and the Authority's contribution rate may be changed by the Authority's Board of Directors within the options available in the TCDRS Act.